75 Water St.

 Robert Patterson sold Clifton Mill to the Armstrong family who ran the mill for more than 20 years.
 Then three generations of the Preston family ran the mill till 1948.
 Many years and several owners later, the Satariano family purchased the mill to preserve such an historic and beautiful piece of property.

 Come visit the mill in person.
 It will be an enjoyable and educational experience you will long remember.
-During Spring and Summer you can tour the inner workings of the mill to see first hand one of Americas earliest industries.
+From 10am - 2pm Monday - Friday during Spring and Summer, for $3 per person, you can tour the inner workings of the mill to see first hand one of Americas earliest industries.
+Please call ahead.
 At one time there were approximately 100,000 mills in this country.
 Now there are less than 100 still in their original operating condition.
 On display inside Clifton Mill is a collection of over 300 flour bags from mills around the country.
 Many of these bags are over 100 years old and are beautiful, colorful examples of some of America's first advertising practices.

 Outside at Clifton Mill you can experience first hand one of this countrys disappearing treasures, the covered bridge.
 Walk across our 90 foot authentic wooden bridge across the Little Miami River and enjoy the spectacular views of Clifton Mill, Clifton Gorge, the Little Miami River and its waterfalls.